Last Updated: 10/9/19

 Driving a bright, vintage campervan is surely an attention-seeker.
 This 1985 VW T25 Caravelle pop-top campervan is ideally for a merry ride of two adults and two children.
 Explore the NZ routes with this smooth, automatic transmission, with no power steering though, and enjoy the kitted out facilities inside the main cabin such as the double bed, Westfalia kitchen cabinetry, inner dining table and sleeping essentials.
 And, of course, the pop-top makes your trip extra comfortable!

 One of the two Fiat Ducato models on fleet, this 4 berth Discovery motorhome is a breeze to drive and features all you need for a comfortable vacation on wheels.
 This 2016 unit comes with cozy accommodation for four—permanent low down double bed and drop-down double bed from the ceiling.
 Some unique features of this motorhome are the solar panel, bike rack, window blinds, fly screens and the power steering.
 The galley kitchen is kitted with oven, 3 burner gas stove and grill, and fridge.

 Fiat Discovery 5 Berth

 The standard insurance excess, which is included in the rental rate, is NZD $2,000 for drivers over 25 years and NZD $2500 for drivers 18-24 years (campervans) while NZD $5000 for drivers over 25 years and NZD $6000 for drivers 21-24 years (motorhomes).
-This basic cover does not cover glass, windscreen or tyre damage.
-There are three reductions on offer that will reduce the excess and include windscreen and tyre damage as well as any single vehicle accident.
+This basic coverage does not cover glass, windscreen or tyre damage.
+There are three reductions on offer that will reduce the excess and include windscreen and tyre damage as well as any single-vehicle accident.

-Nomad Campervans can give you the best budget option for a classical and soulful campervan hire.
-This family run business is something to consider if you're up to a family NZ holiday at an affordable rate.
+Nomad Campervans can give you the best budget option for classical and soulful campervan hire.
+This family-run business is something to consider if you're up to a family NZ holiday at an affordable rate.